ros-navigation/docs.nav2.org/docs/tutorials/docs/using_collision_monitor.md

 If you have changed Collision Monitor’s default `cmd_vel_in_topic` and `cmd_vel_out_topic` configuration, make sure Velocity Smoother’s default output topic `cmd_vel_smoothed` should match to the input velocity `cmd_vel_in_topic` parameter value of the Collision Monitor node, and the output velocity `cmd_vel_out_topic` parameter value should be actual `cmd_vel` to fit the replacement.

-#### NOTE
+!!! note

     As the Collision Monitor acts as a safety node, it must be the last link in the velocity message post-processing chain, making it the node that publishes to the `cmd_vel` topic.
 It could be placed after smoothed velocity, as in our demonstration, or after non-smoothed velocity from Controller Server, e.g. if Velocity Smoother was not enabled in the system, or going after any other module in custom configuration producing the end-velocity.
 Therefore, in any custom Nav2 launch configuration, the last node publishing to the `cmd_vel` topic, should be remapped to publish to the Collision Monitor input topic configured by `cmd_vel_in_topic` ROS-parameter (`cmd_vel_smoothed` by default).

 ## Demo Execution